PengleiGao/OPaMa/README.md

 the superiority of our method.

 ![We aim to generate smooth and reasonable 360-degree images from NFoV images by utilizing a state space model Mamba with the ability to process long sequences and model spatial continuity.](/assets/prebanner.png)

+We aim to generate smooth and reasonable 360-degree images from NFoV images by utilizing a state space model Mamba with the ability to process long sequences and model spatial continuity.